JCUS-CP1404/jcus-cp1404-assg1-aldrichwidjaja/README.md

 See https://trello.com/c/6H24THnj/21-wakatime-time-tracking-for-ides-join-our-leaderboard

 1. How long did the entire assignment 1 project take you?
-> 3 days ( +- 6h / day )
+- 3 days ( +- 6h / day )
+- Lot of time is coding for error validation

 2. What do you plan to do  differently in your development process for assignment 2?
-> Do the logic thinking first on how to implement every ideas of the programming before coding it.
+- Do the logic thinking first on how to implement every ideas of the programming before coding it.
-> Learn to code simple as it will help debugging as well.
+- Learn to code as simple as it can be since it will help debugging as well.
->
+- Some of my code is still not efficient and have repeating code.
+I will try to do more efficient coding.